jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.76 ZScores

-Standardizes the values in an input raster by converting to z-scores..
+Standardizes the values in an input raster by converting to z-scores.

 *Parameters*: